 - The first stage of the mortgage process is the pre-approval stage

-- Once you have a solid pre-approval letter, you can enter into an real estate purchase contract
+- Once borrowers have a solid pre-approval letter, they can enter into a real estate purchase contract

-- Once you have an executed home purchase contract signed by the sellers, the mortgage process start
+Once borrowers have an executed home purchase contract signed by the sellers, the mortgage process starts.

-- A mortgage processor will process your loan and submit it to the underwriter
+A mortgage processor will process mortgage loan and submit it to the underwriter:

-- Once the underwriter reviews your file, the underwriter will issue a conditional loan approval
+- Once the underwriter reviews file, the underwriter will issue a conditional loan approval

 - The mortgage underwriter will make sure that there is enough time with the mortgage rate lock before issuing a clear to close